Skip to content

 Alexander Brodsky is the architect responsible for this bus stop that resembles an archaic tower that watches over the street and the cars that go by.
 It might not seem like much but it has a reason for it.
 The space that the architect could use was a small left over are at the edge of a site used by a family house.
 He had to play around with this restriction in mind and this is why he built it with openings on all sides and a separated floor that focus on birds.

-Above you can see a map of where are the seven bus stops in Krumbach.
-If you want to visit them all, first go to the Bus Terminal in Krumbach and get a flyer with the story behind them all and a map of where they are placed.
-It will be useful to get to Bus Stop Krumbach, trust us on that.
+Above, you can see a map of the seven bus stops in Krumbach.
+If you want to visit them all, first go to the Bus Terminal in Krumbach and get a flyer with the story behind them and a map of where they are placed.
+It will be useful to get to Bus Stop Krumbach; trust us on that.

-Fotostrasse visited Krumbach with Visit Vorarlberg and we loved every minute of it.
+Frame Travel Roam Capture visited Krumbach with Visit Vorarlberg, and we loved every minute.

 Felipe Tofani